 2. Lumbar spinal injury claims

 Click motor bike accident back injury claims to see the page I have written setting out average compensation payouts for back injuries (using a motor cycle accident as an example).

 In the worst cases of spinal injury claims paralysis can be caused – a lot depends upon the nature of the paralysis, but claims for this type of injury can attract up to £354,000 for the pain and suffering element of the claim alone.

 Damage to the spinal cord can affect many different parts of the body – including the bladder which can increase the amount of compensation you can expect to claim.
 A spinal injury with bladder, bowel or sexual performance difficulties can cause a compensation calculator show your claim worth: over £65,000

 On this page you have discovered that the amount of compensation for spinal injury claims depends on the nature of the injury to your spine and not how it was caused – together with an explanation of the amounts of compensation you can claim in the UK.

 I recommend you click:

-Spinal injury claims to see how the amounts of compensation are calculated for personal injuries including spinal injury claims.
+Spine injury compensation calculator to see how the amounts of compensation are calculated for personal injuries including spinal injury claims.